 In other words, he didn't know some tech, he didn't know some HCOBs, and you'll find people on administrative posts say, "The HCOBs don't have anything to do with us."
 And you'll find the people on the tech posts say, "The HCOPLs don't have anything to do with us."
 And you'll find both conditions.
 So here's this C/S and he isn't making auditors, for some known or other, he can't make auditors.
-And he keeps telling them, and he will tell you if you're trying to hat him and establish this thing, he will tell you, "But, but, I just keep, I, I tell them everything I know, I insist on it, I send them to ethics and sometimes and or, but I, I do, I, I follow the rules, I keep sending them to cramming and sending them to cramming and sending them to cramming.
+And he keeps telling them, and he will tell you if you're trying to hat him and establish this thing, he will tell you, "But, but, I just keep, I, I tell them everything I know, I insist on it, I send them to ethics and sometimes and or, but I, I do, I, I follow the rules, I keep sending them to cramming and sending them to cramming.
 As a matter of fact, right this minute I only have three auditors auditing because all the rest of them are in cramming."
 Now, this C/S is stuck on step two.
 He's done one and two but he hasn't done three.
-And he will keep doing one and two and one and two and one and two, and one is retread.
+And he will keep doing one and two and one and two and one and two, and two and two, and two and two, and he's just going down the spout.
+He isn't doing the whole procedure.
+The third one is retread.